-The number of new electric vans on the market is small but growing.
-Already there are small, medium and large vans available, so there should be something to suit every need.
+The number of new electric vans on the UK market is growing, with plenty of options for leasing electric vans too.
+Already there are small, medium and large models available, with more on the way in 2021 and beyond.
+There should be something to suit every need.

 Renault Master Z.E.

-The Renault Master Z.E. is the largest van on our list and uses the latest lithium-ion technology to ensure its range remains competitive.
-Helping make the most of every charge are features like Eco mode, which limits the top speed to 50mph (rather than 62mph), which is still more than enough for round-town use.
+The Renault Master Z.E. is the largest van on our list and uses the latest lithium-ion technology to ensure a competitive range.
+Helping make the most of every charge are features like Eco mode, which limits top speed to 50mph (rather than 62mph), which is still more than enough for round-town use.

 Renault reckons you should get around 74 miles from a charge in the real world.
 It takes 17 hours to charge from a standard mains socket, but a more palatable six hours from a 7.4kW wallbox charger.

-In total, six versions will be offered, including four panel vans with two roof heights and a pair of platform cabs – ripe for myriad conversions – making this the most versatile electric van on the market.
+In total, six versions are offered, including four panel vans with two roof heights and a pair of platform cabs – ripe for myriad conversions – making this the most versatile electric van on the market.
 Depending on spec, they’ll handle a 1.1-tonne payload.
 A range of telematics and fleet-management systems are available, which will please fleet managers.
-Read our full review.
+Read our full review here.

 Hot on the heels of its Corsa-e electric passenger car, Vauxhall launched a Vivaro-e electric van in 2020, and it went on to scoop our 2021 award for Best Electrified Commercial Vehicle.
 It's identical under the metal to the Citroen e-Dispatch and Peugeot e-Expert above, with the same choice of 50 and 75kWh batteries for a 143 or 205-mile driving range.

 Vauxhall has also mooted the possibility of a sporty 'VXR' version of the Vivaro-e, which initially would feature only visual upgrades such as large alloy wheels and a bodykit, but could eventually entail a power upgrade, too.
 Read our full review here.